🚀 Introduction

 Example:

-, the inferred path will be home.rs.html
+For a struct named HomePage, the inferred path will be home.rs.html.

 Explicit Path (Overriding Inference)